If matter were stable all this time (but it isn’t …), then everything would be Fe56

 The never-ending story of missing solar neutrinos has come to an end: the deficit of about 50% of solar neutrinos, now confirmed by five experiments (SAGE, GALLEX, Super-Kamiokande, SNO, Davis) is explained by the revelation of all and three flavors in the SNO experiment via

-Shamit Kachru, Renata Kallosh and Andrei Linde of Stanford, and Sandip Trivedi of the Tata Institute of Fundamental Research in Bombay, India, find strong evidence that the “landscape of string theory” of string theory) has at least a minimum (and therefore stable) where precisely the
+Shamit Kachru, Renata Kallosh and Andrei Linde of Stanford, and Sandip Trivedi of the Tata Institute of Fundamental Research in Bombay, India, find strong evidence that the “landscape of string theory” (the multidimensional “landscape” created by the possible values assumed by the equations of string

 The speed of gravity is measured for the first time: it turns out to be about the same as that of light: 300 000 Km / s (+/- 20%)